Philip Howard, 13th Earl of Arundel: Early life

 Philip was born at Arundel House, in the Strand, London in 1557, during the upheaval of the English Reformation.
-He was the only son of Thomas Howard, 4th Duke of Norfolk by his first wife Lady Mary FitzAlan, youngest daughter of Henry FitzAlan, 12th Earl of Arundel and his first wife, Lady Katherine Grey.
-He was baptised by the Lord Chancellor and Archbishop of York Nicholas Heath at Whitehall Palace with the royal family in attendance, and was named after his co-godfather, King Philip II of Spain, husband of the ruling monarch, Mary I. The baby's other godfather was his grandfather, the 12th Earl of Arundel.
+He was the only son of Thomas Howard, 4th Duke of Norfolk by his first wife Lady Mary FitzAlan, the youngest daughter of Henry FitzAlan, 12th Earl of Arundel and his first wife, Lady Katherine Grey.
+He was baptised by the Lord Chancellor and Archbishop of York Nicholas Heath at Whitehall Palace with the royal family in attendance, and named after his co-godfather, King Philip II of Spain, husband of the ruling monarch, Mary I. The baby's other godfather was his grandfather, the 12th Earl of Arundel.
 His godmother was his great-grandmother, Elizabeth Stafford, widow of the 3rd Duke, who held the child over a gold baptismal font which was kept in the Treasury and normally used only for the baptism of royal children.

-Shortly after his birth, his mother became seriously ill, possibly from puerperal infection and died at Arundel House in August of that year.
-The illness that caused his mother's death was common due to poor hygiene around childbirth.
-His home from the age of seven was a former Carthusian monastery.
-Being the eldest son and heir to the Duke of Norfolk, Philip was destined to become the future 5th Duke.
-From the moment of his birth, he bore the courtesy title of Earl of Surrey, a subsidiary title of the dukes of Norfolk.
+Shortly after his birth, his mother became seriously ill and died at Arundel House in August of that year.
+His mother's death was possibly the result to puerperal infection, a common illness that was caused by poor hygiene during childbirth.
+From the age of seven, Philip lived in a former Carthusian monastery.
+As the eldest son and heir to the Duke of Norfolk, he was destined to become the 5th Duke.
+From the moment of his birth, he bore the courtesy title of Earl of Surrey, a subsidiary title of the Dukes of Norfolk.

-In 1569 his father arranged the marriage of Philip to his step-sister Anne Dacre, daughter of Norfolk's third wife, Elizabeth Leyburne, by the latter's previous marriage.
-Since both children were only 12 years old at the time, the ceremony was repeated two years later, after both parties had attained the age of consent.
+In 1569 his father arranged a marriage between Philip and his step-sister, Anne Dacre, the daughter of Norfolk's third wife, Elizabeth Leyburne, by the latter's previous marriage.
+Because both children were only 12 years old at the time, the ceremony was repeated two years later, after both parties had attained the age of consent.
 Philip's half-brothers Thomas and William, sons of their father by his second wife Margaret Audley, subsequently married Anne's sisters Mary and Elizabeth respectively.